ArielTM/pyWire/README.md

 - Run windows installer for pyWire, or the usual setup install.

 To start working, simply issue help(pyWire) and help(pyWire.packet).
+Also see "pyWire usage.py" file under the pyWire folder.

 One might ask himself, what is this guy blabbering about?
 I got scapy and its all I need.
 Here are some facts for you: